pineunity/apmec/doc/source/install/kolla.rst

 5. Check the related containers are started and running:

-Tacker system consists of some containers.
+Apmec system consists of some containers.
 Following is a sample output.
 The containers fluentd, cron and kolla_toolbox are from kolla, please see kolla ansible documentation for their usage.
-Others are from Tacker system components.
+Others are from Apmec system components.

 .. code-block:: console